faenrandir/a_careful_examination/content/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 1. Aspects of the temple are obfuscated or kept secret from the uninitiated.

     Consider Elder Holland's [reluctance to discuss Mitt Romney's temple oath](https://youtu.be/G9v2GxDs4To?t=81) and compare how believing members answer the question "What are the covenants that are made in a Mormon temple?" (e.g., [here](http://qr.ae/TbSsIH), [here](http://qr.ae/TbSsIk), and [here](http://qr.ae/TbSsIw)) with the direct answer of a former member, [here](http://qr.ae/TbSsIO).
-A typical temple initiate will only be vaguely aware of the extensive promises they will be asked to make in the temple---specific covenant verbiage is only revealed after the opportunity to withdraw has been offered and refused by the initiate (see #3 {{ link(text="here", path="/is-leaving-breaking-promises/") }}).
+A typical temple initiate will only be vaguely aware of the extensive promises they will be asked to make in the temple---specific covenant verbiage is only revealed after the opportunity to withdraw has been offered and refused by the initiate (see #3 [here](/is-leaving-breaking-promises/)).

 1. Until [very recently](https://newsroom.churchofjesuschrist.org/article/new-general-handbook-coming-in-february-2020), Handbook 1---the book that defines which activities and beliefs are considered apostate and what kind of discipline should be dispensed for various infractions---was not available to the lay member.
 1. Finances have [not been disclosed to the membership since 1959](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V48N01_112.pdf).